qo-proto/qh/docs/protocol-definition.md

 A single connection to a server endpoint MAY be reused for requests to different origins (i.e., different hostnames) if they resolve to the same IP address.
 To do this securely, the client MUST validate that the server is authoritative for the new origin.
 This involves verifying the server's public key against the expected key for the new origin (e.g., by fetching it from a DNS TXT record).

 If the server's identity cannot be verified for the new origin, the client MUST NOT reuse the connection for that origin and SHOULD establish a new connection instead.

-A server that receives a request for an origin it is not authoritative for can indicate this by sending a `421 (Misdirected Request)` status code.

 ## 8. Security Considerations